CHAPLAINCY AT THE UNIVERSITY OF WINCHESTER

 After many years spent working in university chaplaincy and the voluntary sector, Terry arrived at Winchester early in 2017.
 His role combines oversight of the chaplaincy and the strategic development of the University’s spirituality value.
 Whilst engaged in teaching across many disciplines, his work has a research focus.

-UNIVERSITY CHAPLAIN: REVD CHRIS DAY
+UNIVERSITY CHAPLAIN: REVD FIONA GIBBS

 Each week there are different activities: